sunfishcode/basic-text/docs/text.md

 TODO: Pull in some NFKC translations? https://github.com/rust-lang/rust/issues/2253#issuecomment-29050949

-TODO: U+17B4 and U+17B5 "should be considered errors in the encoding" and "The use of U+17D8 khmer sign beyyal is discouraged" though there are no replacements.

 TODO: Streams never start or resume after a push with a normalization-form non-starter. `canonical_combining_class` doesn't know about the astral compositions like U+11099 U+110BA => U+1109A.
 Restrict non-starters of that